univention/univention-keycloak-app/docs/keycloak-migration/migration-procedure.rst

 Import SimpleSAMLPHP signing certificate pair to Keycloak
 ---------------------------------------------------------

+It is possible to import the signing key and certificate from :program:`SimpleSAMLPHP` into :program:`Keycloak`.

-You can use the existing :term:`SAML IDP` certificates from :program:`SimpleSAMLPHP` in the client configuration.
+This step allows you to use the existing :term:`SAML IDP` certificate from :program:`SimpleSAMLPHP` in the client configuration of SAML services.

 .. note::

-   Univention doesn't recommend to import the old keys from :program:`SimpleSAMLPHP`, but use the freshly generated keys from :program:`Keycloak`.
+   For security reasons Univention doesn't recommend to import the old keys from :program:`SimpleSAMLPHP`, but use the freshly generated keys from :program:`Keycloak`.